Samivv/Altoholic_keyannouncer/README.md

-A very simple plugin for the World of Warcraft addon Altoholic.
+A very simple and unofficial plugin for the World of Warcraft addon Altoholic.

 It lets you share all your alts' m+ keys to your party (if in one) with a simple command(/aks) or via button added to Altoholic interface.